-Note: See the Parameter Preference (on page 10) for a description of the parameter table's content.
+Note: See the Parameter Preference for a description of the parameter table's content.

-3.6.1.
+3.7.1.
 1 PPS Enable Delay

 Important!: When 1 PPS is enabled, the Master radio must have a 1 PPS pulse on its DTR pin, otherwise the RF network does not function.